 That decision became the benchmark.
 Ever since Goodwin, the IRS has treated every "love offering" the same way: if it walks like a paycheck and spends like a paycheck, it gets taxed like one.

-How Churches Can Pay Pastors Legally
+How Churches Can Compensate Pastors Without Love Offerings

 And if you think the government won't touch a church, think again.
 The IRS has shut down ministries, seized assets, and humiliated entire denominations for playing fast and loose with tax law.
 Even the LDS Church, one of the most financially disciplined religious organizations on earth, has faced investigations and fines for concealing billions in investment funds.
 Others weren't so lucky: televangelists stripped of exemptions, prosperity preachers dragged through court, entire congregations watching their sanctuaries auctioned off because someone thought God's work was a tax shelter.